UC-Berkeley-I-School/README/policies/Granting_repo_access.md

 ##  Granting repo access via repo collaborators

 Granting repo access by inviting people as repo collaborators is discouraged.
-Repo collaborators can not be assigned to teams, so there is no data avilable about the collaborator's affiliation with the School, or whether or not their current level of access is correct.
+Repo collaborators cannot be assigned to teams, so there is no data available about the collaborator's affiliation with the School, or whether or not their current level of access is correct.

 ## Automating repo access